Trip Date: September 10-12, 2000

 Laura and I were determined to climb Mt.
 Logan over Labor Day weekend and then on the weekend after, but the weather just didn’t seem to be cooperating.
 We’d been in a pattern of dry weekdays and wet weekends for a month now, and this was no different.
 The forecast even called for snow down to 5000 feet through Saturday night!
 Rather than cancel our plans, we decided to shift our weekend.
 We worked on Saturday, then took Monday and Tuesday off to do the climb.
 This meant that we needed to use only one precious vacation day for the three-day trip.
 Our plan worked beautifully.

-Day 1 – Fields Point to Trailhead to Buckner Camp:
+Day 1: Fields Point to Stehekin to Park Creek to Buckner Camp

 It rained lightly during our boat ride up Lake Chelan on Sunday morning, but upon arrival in Stehekin, we could see some blue sky up-valley.